Francesco Buonapace Bronze Deer circa 1930

 Description

 Francesco Buonapace Brown Deer approx. 1930s.
 In good condition, signed near the left rear paw of the animal.
 Francesco Buonapace (Lecce 1902 - Bologna 1975) attended the Royal Art School in the capital of Salento, where he was a student of Tuscan sculptor Almo Mercanti.
-Later, he moved first to Milan, then to Florence, where he studied at the Academy of Fine Arts under Domenico Trentacoste.
+Later, he first moved to Milan, then to Florence, where he studied at the Academy of Fine Arts under Domenico Trentacoste.

 He completed his artistic studies in Monza, a city he moved to in 1923 after winning an important scholarship.
 The artist, strongly influenced by the style and form of Greek and Roman statues, was appreciated by representatives of the Fascist party and received important commissions during Mussolini's regime.

-A moderate influence from various schools of the first half of the 20th century results in original works in bronze, terracotta, plaster, and marble, mainly busts and portraits of famous personalities.
+A moderate influence from various schools of the first half of the 20th century results in original works in bronze, terracotta, plaster, and marble, mainly busts and portraits of notable personalities.
 Numerous reliefs and animal figurines.

 His drawings are also very interesting.

-Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-It originated from the reign of Napoleon, featuring significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture dates from the late 18th to early 19th centuries.
+It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 The most important aspect of stylish antique furniture is originality.
 This is ultimately crucial from the buyer's perspective, as many counterfeits circulate on the market.
 Luxury Products provides a certificate confirming the product's compliance with the actual description and photograph.
 We have at your disposal art appraisers, historians, and experts from around the world.Attributes / Details